archoncloud/archoncloud-go/README.md

 # Abstract

 This software provides blockchain based storage, the *Archon Blockchain Storage*. **Ethereum** and **Neo** blockchains are supported.
-It builds two executables: the Storage Provider (archonSP) and upload/download client (archon).
+It builds two executables: the Storage Provider (**archonSP**) and upload/download client (**archon**).
+Storage providers can sign up and offer storage capacity.
+Users of the Archon client can then upload and download files from this distributed storage.
+Storage providers are paid in the currency of the blockchain.
+Users pay in the currency of the blockchain (for uploads, downloads are free).
+Sharded files are first packed in a container that contains a signed hash, so that integrity can be verified.

 # Table of Contents
 <!--ts-->